Sport in the Netherlands: Cricket

-Rugby union

-Rugby union is also played in the Netherlands.
-The first rugby club was HFC, established on September 15, 1879 by the 14-year-old Pim Mulier, who first encountered the sport in 1870.
-However HFC switched to association football in 1883.
-The Delftsche Studenten Rugby Club was the first official rugby club on September 24, 1918.
-The Dutch Rugby Federation was founded on September 7, 1920 but ceased to exist in 1923 due to a lack of clubs.
-They reorganized on October 1, 1932, six months after the Netherlands national rugby union team played their first match against Belgium.
-The Dutch Rugby Federation has grown from 8,000 registered players in 2007 to 15,000 players in 2019.
+In ICC Men's Cricket World Cup 2023 Dutch team led by captain Scott Edwards has surprised the cricket world by beating South Africa and Bangladesh by big margins.

 Bandy

 In terms of licensed athletes, bandy is the second biggest winter sport in the world.

 Bandy was introduced to the Netherlands in the 1890s and enjoyed some following for a couple of decades before ice hockey took over as the most popular winter team sport in the 1920s.
 However, bandy lived on in the Netherlands, and in the 1970s, it got a more organised form again.
 Bandy Bond Nederland became the first non-founding member of Federation of International Bandy in 1973.
-The national team plays in Division B of the World Championships.
+The national team normally plays in Division B of the World Championships.
+After winning the division in 2018, the team played in Division A in 2019.
+In 2025 a new Division B gold medal came.

 Lacrosse

 For the first time, the Netherlands will feature a national team at the 2022 Under-19 World Lacrosse Championships.